This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.

 As a district, the safety and security of our students is always our priority.
 We provide training for ALL staff, we have policies in place and we offer convenient ways for anyone to report any safety or security concern, which we immediately investigate.

 The board and administration have a school district to continue to run for the benefit of our 1,873 students.
 As a veteran school communications professional, the consultant is advising the district on how to increase transparency, be more responsive to community concerns, and address the media.
 Additionally, we recognize there are wonderful things happening in our school district and the consultant is helping us to promote that information as well.

 Why did we not get to share our opinion on how tax dollars are spent?

 The school board is elected to represent the community on these matters.
 Patrons are welcome to make comments on agenda and non-agenda items at board meetings.

-Why the board isn’t answering any of our questions?
+Why isn’t the board answering any of our questions?
 Are they acting on the advice of the attorney?

 Any time a school district is dealing with a personnel issue, it becomes a slippery slope, not unlike student issues in that regard.
 Individuals have the right to expect privacy, so many details of a situation, as well as the consequences, are simply not available to the public.
 In addition, when there is an ongoing investigation, any public comment can compromise that investigation.

 In relation to the school board meetings, like any other government meeting, the intent is to meet in public to discuss the business of the public, hence the necessity for "open door" laws.
 Boards can choose to allow for public comment at these meetings, so the public can express their thoughts, opinions, etc. but the government body is under no obligation to respond or engage in a dialogue.
 They take comments under advisement and may respond through another forum (like the FAQ), but the intent is to let the community have their say in public.